 The amount of subsidy received is based on an entity's decrease in revenue and can be a maximum of 65% of the eligible expense.
-During the year ended March 31, 2022, the amount received by the Company from the CERS totaled \$45,652 (2021 - \$36,610), and is included as part of other income in the consolidated statement of loss and comprehensive loss.
+During the year ended March 31, 2023, the Company received \$Nil (2022 - \$45,652) from the CERS, and is included as part of other income in the consolidated statement of loss and comprehensive loss.